 Builders price motion this week:

-Be cautious of any quotes that have not been accepted yet and make sure our customers are aware of the moving market.
+Any quotes that have not been accepted yet should be void.
+Make sure our customers are aware of the moving market.

 Southern Pine Plywood:

 Irma created quite a stir in the panel market.
 Buyers were setting on the sidelines, waiting for a moment when they could take advantage of lower prices.
 Instead, the market decided to take double-digit increases, after order files went out as far as 10/23.
 Currently, there are only a few producers quoting any product at all.
 Things may get even tighter before they get any better.

 Western Plywood has had a busy first part of the week, and then calmed down in the second half.
 Mills have moved numbers up and order files out.
 Inquiry level has slowed from this week’s earlier pace, but is still above normal.
 Order files are 10/2 to 10/9 with some mills as far as 10/23.
 Talk about natural disasters has helped push mills’ order files and prices, along with a lot of business on the books for October.
 Trucking is still an issue with fires closing some highways.
 Look for the positive market to continue for the next several weeks.